kedacore/keda-docs/content/docs/2.5/concepts/external-scalers.md

 weight = 500
 +++

-While KEDA ships with a set of [built-in scalers](../scalers), users can also extend KEDA through a GRPC service that implements the same interface as the built-in scalers.
+While KEDA ships with a set of [built-in scalers](../scalers), users can also extend KEDA through a [GRPC](https://grpc.io) service that implements the same interface as the built-in scalers.

 Built-in scalers run in the KEDA process/pod, while external scalers require an externally managed GRPC server that's accessible from KEDA with optional [TLS authentication](https://grpc.io/docs/guides/auth/).
 KEDA itself acts as a GRPC client and it exposes similar service interface for the built-in scalers, so external scalers can fully replace built-in ones.

 This document describes the external scaler interfaces and how to implement them in Go, Node, and .NET; however for more details on GRPC refer to [the official GRPC documentation](https://grpc.io/docs/)

-Want to learn about existing external scalers?
+>Want to learn about existing external scalers?
 Explore our [external scaler community](https://github.com/kedacore/external-scalers).

 ## Overview

 ### Built-in scalers interface

-Built-in scalers implement one of the following go interfaces:
+Since external scalers mirror the interface of built-in scalers, it's worth becoming familiar with the Go `interface` that the built-in scalers implement:

 ```go
 type Scaler interface {